Topological Stability of Kinetic $k$-Centers: Unstable and stable algorithms for -center on moving points

 This definition allows us to rephrase the goal of the algorithm: For each time $t$ we want to compute the smallest value $C(t)$, such that there exists a valid candidate $k$-center $\mathcal{B}(t)$ where the disks in $\mathcal{B}(t)$ have at most radius $C(t)$ or where their radii sum to $C(t)$ for the \emph{minmax} and \emph{minsum} model respectively.

 \subparagraph{Unstable $k$-EC-minmax} For each singleton, pair, or triple in $P$ we can find the minimum covering disk.
 Let the radius of this disk be $r$.
-As the points move along their trajectories, the radius of the minimum covering disk changes over time (not for a singleton of course).
-The function over time giving this radius is continuous because the points that define this radius move continuously.
-Each triple is relevant on $O(1)$ time intervals.
+As the points move along their trajectories, the radius of the minimum covering disk changes over time (unless defined by a singleton point).
+The function over time giving this radius is continuous for circumcircles because the points that define this radius move continuously.
+For this reason, the only possibility for discontinuities is when the minimum covering disk of three points changes from being defined by three points to two points or vice versa.
+However, this change happens only when one of the three points enters/leaves the circumcircle of the two other points.
+Hence the change between relevant and irrelevant for triples does not introduce discontinuities, as the transition takes place when the circumcircle of the triple coincides with the circumcircle of one pair within the triple.
+Each such triple is relevant on $O(1)$ time intervals.
 Taking every singleton, pair, and triple of points, we get $O(n^3)$ functions that represent the radii of the minimum covering disks.
-Any pair of these functions (their images) intersects $O(1)$ times, which implies that they form an arrangement of complexity $O(n^6)$.
+Any pair of these functions (their images) intersects $O(1)$ times, since the points move along trajectories represented by constant-degree algebraic functions.
+This implies that the functions form an arrangement of complexity $O(n^6)$.
 We refer to the images of the functions as curves, for brevity.

+Since any pair of curves intersects $O(1)$, in particular the following two functions have this property: consider the function for an arbitrary triple of points $a,b,c$, along with a function for a triple of points that shares exactly two points with $a,b,c$.
+Whenever the functions intersect, the disks which are represented by the functions have the same radius.
+Let $p$ be the point in the second triple that differs from the first triple $a,b,c$, then whenever the disks have the same radius, they may coincide and hence all four points considered here may be co-circular.
+In such a moment, $p$ can enter or exit the circle defined by $a,b$ and $c$.
+Since this can happen $O(1)$ times, for each point $p$, we can split the function for $a,b,c$ into $O(n)$ pieces where the disk contains the same subset of the input points.

 \begin{observation} Each of the $O(n^3)$ curves can be split into $O(n)$ pieces where the same subset of points of $P(t)$ are inside the disk corresponding to the curve. \end{observation}

 We are not interested in the arrangement as a whole, but only in the parts where the curves show the maximum radius of a \textbf{valid} $k$-center: we want to know when the minimum covering disk is the largest of the $k$ disks that cover all the points.
 The curve of such a pair or triple may define a part of the solution to the minmax radius problem.
 For ease of description we will now first continue with the algorithm for the 2-center case, and then show how to extend it to larger values of $k$.